area73/blackjack/ADR.md

 ### Security

 I disallow cors by adding `Access-Control-Allow-Origin: *` in order to test server with front end application and not having cors issues on the browser.
-On production environment this cannot be set to any origin and has to be modify
+On production environment this cannot be set to any origin